-Policy: Health and safety for value chain workers Impact: Impact of work-related accidents on event activity workers ensures that its activities comply with current standards and regulations, and that it deploys the appropriate reference documentation for each business unit.
+Policy: Health and safety for value chain workers Impact: Impact of work-related accidents on event activity workers

+The health and safety of workers, including those in its value chain, is a key issue for GL events.
+At the date of publication of this statement, there was no formal policy at Group level.
+Nevertheless, each of the Group's divisions and business units ensures that its activities comply with current standards and regulations, and that it deploys the appropriate reference documentation for each business unit.
 These may include, for example, safety booklets, safety protocols, prevention plans, administrative shields for subcontractors, etc. as well as providing training to employees.
-Details and results are included under ESRS SI-1.
+Details and results are included under ESRS S1-1.